Science: Why Blend?

 The first question you should ask yourself before embarking on the journey of blended teaching is “Why blend?”
 Teachers who are still searching for their answer to this question may end up spending a lot of time and energy implementing changes that do not serve any larger goal or purpose.

 Teachers must answer the question “Why blend?”
 It is not sufficient to blend just because it is popular or because others are doing it.

 Teachers Talk: Hands-on Learning

 In science, I try to do as much hands-on learning as I can.
-Blending my class with technology gives me the chance to have more hands-on learning when students can't actually experience it.
+Blending my class with technology gives me the chance to have more hands-on learning. even though students can't actually experience it.
 I'm trying to get everyone involved.
 A huge benefit to blending is increasing the engagement of students.